opentoonz/opentoonz_docs/source/creating_movements.rst

     2. Choose the Tracker tool (|tracker|) and define the regions to be tracked.

-    3. Select the frame range in the xsheet or in the level strip.
+    3. Select the frame range in the xsheet/timeline or in the level strip.

     4. Choose Level > Tracking, set the tracking options and click the Track button.

 .. tip:: **To link an object to the tracked region:**

-    Link the object to the hook automatically defined by the tracking process (see  :ref:`Using Hooks <using_hooks>`  ).
+    Link the object to one of the hooks defined by the tracking process (see  :ref:`Using Hooks <using_hooks>`  ).

 .. _animating_objects:

 Animating Objects
 -----------------
-You can animate the motion, rotation, scale and shear (plus edit the center) of columns, pegbars, cameras and the table by using the Animate tool.
+You can animate the position, rotation, scale and shear (plus edit the center) of columns, pegbars, cameras and the table by using the Animate tool.
 Objects to be animated can be selected either in the Stage Schematic, the Viewer, the Xsheet/Timeline or by using a dropdown menu in the Animate tool's own options bar.

 In the **Animate tool** (|animate|) options bar you can set the following: